Joey Bart Player Props: Giants vs. Marlins

 Joey Bart At The Plate

-- Bart will look to extend his five-game hitting streak.
-He's batting .400 during his last games.

-- In 83.3% of his six games this season, Bart has picked up at least one hit.
-He's also had three multi-hit games.
+- Bart has gotten a hit in five of seven games this season (71.4%), with more than one hit on three occasions (42.9%).

-- He has not hit a home run in his six games this year.
+- In seven games played this year, he has not hit a home run.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.